-- Building better models of auditory cortical computation, using recent advances in deep learning.
+- Building better models of auditory cortical computation, using advances in deep learning.

 - Understanding how we robustly encode sound sources of interest in the presence of real-world background noise.